madison-codes/dino_fp/examples.md

 When given a value, the function will unwrap the values that are contained in the array into individual parts, feed those parts into the function that it was given and take the return value and rewrap them in a structured form.

+You just wrote a functor!

+Congratulations!

+### Functors

+All a functor is, is an object that has a `.map` method... an array for instance.

-Your Turn!
-Now you take a crack at it!
-Rewrite the `multByTwo` function to use map instead of a `for` loop.
+Now it's your turn to write a functor!
+Rewrite the `multByTwo` function as a functor.

+Remember all you have to do is convert the `for` loop to use `map`.

 ```javascript
 function multByTwo(array) {